davidgohel/ReporteRs/README.md

 Features
 --------
-* Create docx, pptx or html files with only a few lines of R code.
+* Create docx and pptx files with only a few lines of R code.
-* Add tables, plots, text or tables of contents into Word, PowerPoint and html documents.
+* Add tables, plots, text or tables of contents into Word and PowerPoint.
 * Customize formatting of R outputs.
 * Design and format any complex table.